Death in the Ice: The Mystery of the Franklin ExpeditionAdd to My Trip | View My Trip

 December 1, 2018-April, 28, 2019

 In 1845, Sir John Franklin led the Royal Navy’s sturdiest two ships into the Arctic to great international acclaim.
 His mission: to discover a Northwest Passage to Asia.
 Franklin and his crew of 128 men were never heard from again.
-Thirty-seven expeditions were launched from several countries in a decades-long effort to discover the fate of Franklin’s men.
+Thirty-six expeditions were launched from several countries in a decades-long effort to discover the fate of Franklin’s men.
 Tantalizing clues, including graves, provisions, Inuit tales, and a single handwritten note told a grim story, but the men and ships would never be found.

 This most enduring of mysteries leapt back into the headlines in 2014 with the discovery of Franklin’s flagship, HMS Erebus, then two years later with the discovery of HMS Terror, each incredibly well preserved at depths of less than one hundred feet in the Arctic Ocean.
 Dives aboard the wrecks are rapidly changing our understanding of what befell Franklin’s expedition.